 - While oil is heating, line a colander with two sheets paper towel.
 Place a cooling rack over a baking sheet, and place 3 - 4 brown paper lunch sacks on top.

 - When oil is hot, slice potatoes lengthwise into ⅓" slices, then lengthwise again into ⅓" sticks.
-Pat sticks dry on paper towel and carefully add to oil ONE POTATO at a time.
+Rinse well with COLD water, and pat sticks dry on paper towel.
+Carefully add to oil ONE POTATO at a time.
 Oil will bubble furiously at first.
 So DO NOT add too much at once or you could overflow your oil!
 I did mine in 4 batches.

 - Remove with a basket skimmer to lined colander.
 Add ¼ tsp. garlic salt mixture and toss well.
 Dump out onto brown paper sacks, add a little more of the garlic-salt if you'd like, and pop into oven to keep warm.
 Continue with rest of potatoes until all are cooked.